 Sometimes, pre-closing due diligence reveals only a part of the risk and the full extent of any IC misclassification cannot be fully determined until after the transaction has closed.
 This is where post-closing diligence can be most useful, inasmuch as the purchaser will then have full access to all pertinent information.

-Where a significant risk of IC misclassification liability is revealed using IC Diagnostics™ during pre- or post-closing diligence, a purchaser has a valuable opportunity to take affirmative steps to minimize or eliminate misclassification liability on a prospective basis.
+Where a significant risk of IC misclassification liability is revealed using a process such as IC Diagnostics™ during pre- or post-closing diligence, a purchaser has a valuable opportunity to take affirmative steps to minimize or eliminate misclassification liability on a prospective basis.
 As discussed in my White Paper, IC relationships can be restructured to enhance the level of IC compliance.
 Whether or not restructuring is needed, most IC agreements require considerable revisions and should be re-documented with state-of-the-art IC provisions.
 Other alternatives to minimize IC misclassification liability include reclassification (voluntarily or through a government program) or redistribution of ICs.
 Which alternatives are most suitable often depends on the risk assessment measured on the IC Compliance Scale™ and the particular needs of the service recipient.

 As a matter of timing, these and other types of post-closing changes are not uncommon events for recently acquired businesses.
 They should be accomplished in a thoughtful manner with suitable communications to affected workers soon after new ownership takes over.
 These types of insightful adjustments to existing IC relationships can substantially diminish the likelihood that any past IC misclassification exposure will become an issue in the future.